tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Back on the Arguments Optional scripting challenge.
 Accidentally wrote an infinite loop and broke the page, so I finally caved in and checked out the solutions and realized I needed to return a new function.
 Not sure why I kept thinking it needed to be recursive, but at least now I know.
 I also solved Make a Person, so there's only 1 scripting challenge left!

+### Day 45: January 16, 2019

+**Today's Progress:** FINALLY completed the Intermediate Algorithm Scripting Challenges and started the JavaScript Algorithms and Data Structures Projects section (Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Glad that math was one of my best subjects in school because this last scripting challenge was quite easy!
+So happy to be done with this section though because I've spent roughly 15 hours total on it!
+Completed both Map the Debris and the first project, Palindrome Checker, without any hints so I'd say it's been a good night.